xterm-x11/docs/docs/copy-and-paste.md

 3\.
 Right-click precisely on the line and column where you want to complete the selection.

-If the selection is very long, you can continue to scroll and right-click to extend your initial selection multiple times.
+If the selection is very long, you can continue to scroll and right-click to extend the selection multiple times.

 **NOTE** Right-clicking means using mouse button 3, and scrolling works as described when XTerm is not using the mouse protocol.